-- However, when compared to the updated standards in this Local Plan, 3.263.29 there is still a large shortfall of land available for the size of the population, and some housing areas are poorly served in terms of access to play or sport facilities.
-The shortfall17 equates to some 12 hectares of play space and 26 hectares of sports provision.
+3.263.28 However, wWhen compared to the updated standards in this Local Plan, there is still a large shortfall of land available for the size of the population, as set out in the table below:-. and

+- 3.29 sSome housing areas are poorly served in terms of access to play, or other facilities.
+The shortfall equates to some 12 hectares of play space and 26 hectares of sports provision.
 It is therefore necessary to secure on-site provision through development schemes and for future allocations of additional land to be provided.
-In the meantime the priority will be to retain existing provision and secure improvements, whilst making additional provision where possible. - Green infrastructure also forms a valuable contribution to the setting of 3.273.30 Winchester Town, through extensive tree coverage and areas of open land such as the Water Meadows, which come into heart of the town providing public access to the wider countryside.
+In the meantime the priority will be to retain existing provision and secure improvements, whilst making additional provision where possible. - 3.273.30 Green infrastructure also forms a valuable contribution to the setting of Winchester Town, through extensive tree coverage and areas of open land such as the Water Meadows, which come into heart of the town providing public access to the wider countryside.
 Some of this countryside is now within the South Downs National Park.
 The River Itchen also passes through the Town and is protected by European legislation recognising the exceptional quality of this chalk river and its environs.